sll00/memlayer-proxy/README.md

     "content": "Remind me to submit the report next Friday at 9am" }])

-# Later, when the task is due, MemLayer automatically injects it
+# Later, when the task is due, Memlayer automatically injects it
 response = client.chat([{"role": "user", "content": "What should I do today?"}])
 # Response includes: "Don't forget to submit the report - it's due today at 9am!"
 ```